 The National Police Lab AI is a collaborative initiative of the Dutch Police, Utrecht University and the University of Amsterdam.
-Together we aim to develop state-of-the-art AI techniques to improve the safety in the Netherlands in a socially, legally and ethically responsible way.
+They aim to develop state-of-the-art AI techniques to improve the safety in the Netherlands in a socially, legally and ethically responsible way.

 The lab works on techniques across the full breadth of AI.
 At the University of Amsterdam, machine-learning techniques for extracting the right information from different sources such as photos, text and video are developed.
 Utrecht University focuses on models from symbolic AI that allow us to reason with and communicate this information.
 Aspects such as transparency, privacy and explainability are just as important as algorithmic aspects such as accuracy, computability and efficiency.